Skip to content

 1. Day 1

 The buyer opens the Hire flow.
 TESS picks up by voice within sixty seconds.
-Twelve minutes later the brief is in the buyer's inbox.
+Fifteen minutes later the brief is in the buyer's inbox.

 2. Week 1

-If the buyer hires, the recommended agent's configuration agent steps in with TESS's brief as the handoff.
+If the buyer hires, the recommended agent's setup agent steps in with TESS's brief as the handoff.
 TESS is done.

 3. Month 1

 TESS doesn't run month-one.
-She runs the first twelve minutes.
+She runs the first fifteen minutes.

 What success looks like at 30 days

-By the end of the twelve-minute call, the buyer has a written brief they would forward to a peer.
+By the end of the fifteen-minute call, the buyer has a written brief they would forward to a peer.

 What I'll need from you